ELEMENTARY SCHOOL FAMILY HANDBOOK

 Homework assigned by teachers may include:

-A parent who wants to schedule a conference with a staff member should contact them for an appointment.
+A parent who wants to schedule a conference with a staff member should contact him/her for an appointment.
 Generally, a teacher will be able to meet with parents or return calls during his/her conference period or after school within 24 hours of a work day.
 It is advised to always contact the teacher about a situation/question before asking another staff member or administrator.
 In most cases, the teacher has more knowledge of a situation or event and can help a parent in a timely manner.
-Teachers are expected to supervise their learning environments and cannot visit with parents for any length of time during the day, except during their conference period, before or after school hours.
+Teachers and staff members are engaged in ensuring a quality learning environment for all students and cannot visit with parents for any length of time during the day, except during their conference period, before or after school hours.
+To honor your time, please schedule an appointment to meet with non-classroom staff members to ensure availability within their schedule.
 Teachers will not answer their desk phones during school hours while working with students.
 Communication between parents and teachers is an important piece of a student’s success.
 The progress of the child is communicated to the parents by progress reports, report cards, written notices, conferences, and telephone or email communication.

-Due to heightened safety and security measures across all schools please be aware that we will be utilizing increased safety measures when buzzing visitors into the building, as well as using our Raptor system to print badges.
+Due to heightened security measures across all schools, please be aware that we will be utilizing increased safety procedures when buzzing visitors into the building, as well as using our Verkada system to print visitor badges.
 During large school-wide events, this may take longer than in the past for all to be checked into our system.
-We appreciate your patience and support as we continue to work to keep our students and staff safe.
+We appreciate your patience and support as we continue to ensure our students and staff are safe.

 Parents of any student who must take prescription or nonprescription medicine during the school day must complete a Parent Physician Request for Administration of Medication form which is available in the clinic.
 All medicine must be kept in the school clinic.